GRAD Frequently Asked Questions

 The School of Graduate Studies will pick up posters for all online students at Duplicating Services.

-Unless you are an online student (see information for online students above), you will be required to be at your poster for the hour the judges will stop by to review your presentation.
+Unless you are an online student (see information for online students above), you will be required to be at your poster when judges stop by to review your presentation.
 If you are not present when a judge is judging your poster, this will result in 0 points from the judge as he/she will not be able to judge your work without your presentation.

 Entries will be sorted according to discipline and level (Ph.D., Masters, non-degree) and will be judged accordingly, with cash prizes awarded to those students whose work and presentation are deemed best.